caffeinated/modules/README.md

 ### 1.1

 - [ ] Maintain modules either through the `module.json` files (flat) or via a database (database).
-- [ ] Add the ability to see multiple module locations.
+- [ ] Add the ability to set multiple module locations.
 Great for when you want to maintain a "core" set of modules vs. add-on modules seperate from each other.

 ---